Sick leave in the United States: South Carolina

 South Carolina does not require paid sick leave and preempts local government from requiring it.

 South Dakota

 South Dakota does not require paid sick leave.

 Tennessee

 Tennessee does not require paid sick leave and preempts local government from requiring it.

 Texas

 Texas does not require paid sick leave and preempts local government from requiring it.

 Utah

 Utah does not require paid sick leave.

 Vermont

 Employees who work over 18 hours per week, on average annually, are entitled to up to 40 hours of paid sick leave.
 Both full- and part-time employees are covered, but it does not apply to seasonal employees, per diem healthcare workers, federal workers, and some state workers.
 New businesses are exempt for 12 months after hiring their first employee.
 Employees earn one hour off for every 52 hours worked, which can be used one year after being hired.

 Virginia

-Virginia law mandates paid sick leave only for home health workers.
+As of 2026, Virginia law mandates paid sick leave only for home health workers.
+However, in March 2026, Virginia lawmakers passed legislation (HB5/SB199 and SB2) establishing statewide paid sick and family leave, which was signed into law in May 2026.
+The new law grants employees 1 hour of paid sick leave for every 30 hours worked, capped at 40 hours annually.
+The law will go into effect for companies with 50 or more employees on July 1, 2027, for companies with 25 or more employees on January 1, 2028, and for all companies on January 1, 2029.
+A separate, payroll-funded program will offer 12 weeks of paid family/medical leave.